robertaparisi/loko-time-series/README.md

 ## :cyclone:	 Example Flow

-Opening Loko AI, you can find the Tab **TimeSeriesForecasting**, where you can find two examples of forecasting, one that do not use covariates for the training and one that use them.
+Opening LOKO AI, you can find the Tab **TimeSeriesForecasting**, where you can find two examples of forecasting, one that do not use covariates for the training and one that use them.

 ![image](https://user-images.githubusercontent.com/34518514/196522275-ffcfb7f2-9776-4747-a02e-9916b3e58fef.png)